 Your cardiologist in Manhattan may decide to search for any reversible underlying causes.
 Medications to control your heart rate and reduce swelling may help control your symptoms in the meantime.
 More serious cases may require surgery to implant a pacemaker or other devices to help stabilize your heart.

 Congestive heart failure is a life-threatening condition that you must take seriously.
 The correct treatment plan can provide you with relief from discomfort — as well as the energy and stamina to continue your everyday lifestyle.
-If you suspect a heart condition, see your doctor at the New York Cardiac Diagnostic Center as soon as possible to ensure your best outcome.
+If you suspect a heart condition, see the best cardiac doctor at the Cardiology Manhattan Center as soon as possible to ensure your best outcome.

-If you have any questions for the best in class Manhattan cardiologist, top congestive heart failure specialist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for the congestive heart failure treatment consultation.
+If you have any questions for the best in class Manhattan cardiologist, top congestive heart failure specialist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the Manhattan Cardiology and indicate which Manhattan office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for the congestive heart failure treatment consultation.